 Achira is a robust plant and not prone to mutations to the same degree that most of the Andean roots are.
 I haven’t yet observed any common defects in achira.

 Achira has a lot going for it; it is high yielding, attractive, adaptable to a fairly wide climate range, and resilient overall.
 The biggest problem with achira seems to be flavor.
-It doesn't have much of it.
+It doesn’t have much of it.
 So, job number one is to find varieties that have a little more appeal in the kitchen.
 Although achira makes a lot of rhizome and conveniently stores in the ground for years, the rhizome gets fibrous as the plant ages.
 That is worth some effort to improve.
 The rhizomes could be made more visually appealing by finding new colors.
 The Incas were masters at this, so that may be an indication that breeding for color is difficult.
 As an edimental, breeding for leaf and flower color would probably also be welcome.
 Achira will probably see the greatest interest as a dual use plant for home gardeners.
 Among goals for breeding, we can take for granted the need to develop more fertile varieties.
 Triploids are a dead end, at least without subjecting them to chromosome doubling, so the development of new diploid and possibly tetraploid varieties should be a priority.
 Shorter varieties would have improved performance in high winds.
 Imai (2017) found that a maximum height of about six feet (2 meters) would significantly reduce wind damage.
 In the Pacific Northwest, growers would be doing very well to have plants exceeding six feet, but this could be more important in tropical and subtropical climates.

 As already noted, many species of Canna are edible, maybe even all of them.
-Canna discolor, C. glauca, and C. indica have a history of human use as edibles, so it is probably best to stick to those unless you have an appetite for risk and your health insurance is paid up.
+Canna discolor, C. glauca, and C. indica have some history of human use as edibles, so it is probably best to stick to those unless you have an appetite for risk and your health insurance is paid up.
 In general, Canna species other than achira have pretty fibrous roots.